arthur-wirjo/RSI_linorobot2_hardware/README.md

     ./activate_agent.sh

 ### 3. Go back to the first tab and you should see the ROS2 topics being created.
-### 4. To test the robot out if it can move, run the keyboard controller script
+### 4. To test the robot out if it can move, run the keyboard controller script in another tab

     ./keyboard_controller.sh